Using company assets as a form of security for an overdraft or for a loan is also called a ‘charge’.

 A government collection has a list of paper forms for mortgages and loans used by limited companies to register the details about a company charge with Companies House.

-Download the relevant forms, fill them in, and send them to the address written on the documents.
-The cost for registering a company charge by post is £13.
+Download the relevant forms, fill them in, and send them to the address written on the documents along with the current fee for registering a company charge by post.

 Note: The office staff at Companies House will reject any charge application that is incorrect or incomplete.